-Many university records fall under the retention and disposal guidelines established by the State Records Commission.
+Many university records fall under the retention and disposal guidelines established by the Alabama State Records Commission.
 An electronic version of this document is available at www.lib.auburn.edu/archive/records_schedule.htm.

-The retention and disposal guidelines apply to university records in all formats, including electronic documents, microfilmed, or digitized images of paper-based material.
+The retention and disposal guidelines apply to University records in all formats, including electronic documents, microfilmed, or digitized images of paper-based material.
 Digitizing permanent records and discarding the originals requires adherence to guidelines established by the State Records Commission.
 Contact Tommy Brown for further information.

 Below are downloadable forms for use in managing your office records.
 Please use them according to the instructions provided.
-Destroying university records requires the prior approval of Special Collections & Archives.
+Destroying University records requires the prior approval of Special Collections & Archives.

 Auburn University generates records that contain information that could be misused.
 Some examples are personnel records, student records, unused athletic tickets, financial records, and health records.
 Shredding of university records is available through the Facilities Division.
 The shredded paper will be recycled.